android10/linux.github.io/_docs/guides/decrypt-luks-partition-remotely-via-ssh.md

 ---
-title:  Decrypt LUKS partition remotely via SSH
+title:  Decrypt LUKS partition remotely via SSH.
 description: In this guide, we are going to see how to decrypt remotely our LUKS partition via SSH by installing and setting up Tiny SSH.
 tags:
  - guides